intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 Note that resolution change with dynamic reference scaling is compatible with multiref (:cpp:member:`mfxInfoMFX::NumRefFrame` > 1).
-For multiref configuration, the oneVPL VP9 encoder uses multiple references within stream pieces of the same resolution and uses a single reference at the place of resolution change.
+For multiref configuration, the |vpl_short_name| VP9 encoder uses multiple references within stream pieces of the same resolution and uses a single reference at the place of resolution change.